 A few weeks later, three Baton Rouge area law enforcement officers were ambushed and killed by a former Marine who said he was upset over the Sterling shooting.
 The gunman was later killed by other officers.

-Broome said progress has been made in the past four years, but there is still a long way to go.
+Broome said in spring 2021 that progress has been made in recent years, but there is still a long way to go.

-“The relationship between our community and our police department is an ongoing issue,” she said.
+“The relationship between our community and our police department is an ongoing issue,” she told 60 Days USA.
 “We cannot sit back on our laurels.”

 There have been changes made in the rules ranging body cameras and use of force.

-In addition, the Safe, Hopeful, Healthy Initiative was launched last fall using money from the CARES act.
+In addition, the Safe, Hopeful, Healthy Initiative was launched in fall 2020 using money from the CARES act.
 The four pillars of the program are community-based public safety, expansion of healthcare and equitable community development as well as stabilizing youth, community and family.

 “We’re training community leaders and instructing community folks as violence interrupters.
 We’re going into our school system,” the mayor said.